 One helluva way to kick off this upcoming visual novel, I’d say.
 What, a demo?
-You bet ya, and a rather lengthy one at that, for both Windows, Mac and Linux.
+You bet ya, and a rather lengthy one at that.
 Now, while its creator does make mention of “mild sensuality”, as far as I’m aware, there is no 18+ content to be found.
 Currently anyway – no one knows what might happen between now and its release!
-Also, it’s marketed as a “GirlxGirl” project, meaning those looking for straight romances are going to be disappointed.
-Just saying.
+Also, it’s marketed as a “GirlxGirl” project, meaning those looking for a straight romance are going to be disappointed.

 That said, it is nearing completion, meaning that the crowdfunding is mostly for the last few bits and pieces, as well as to hire a composer along with someone able to improve upon the interface.
 A nice change of pace from the norm for Kickstarter, honestly, which seems to be overcrowded by early concepts and prototypes, often translating to folks spending money on something several years from becoming reality.

 Starlight Vega, on the other hand, should be ready come November this year, which is something I’m certainly looking forward to.
 Oh, and there’ll be a grand total of six different endings, for those keeping track, as well as two romance-based routes, giving it a fair amount of potential replayability.

 If funded more than expected, money made above the goal will be put towards adding even more content and additions to the story!